 Given the publication of hundreds of stories for children in the West Bank and Gaza, we cannot even briefly cover all aspects of the topics at play here.
 However, we can affirm that nationalist values were not absent from children’s stories in the period after the Al-Aqsa Intifada; they were simply accompanied by the emergence of new values of openness, acceptance, understanding of the other, concern for the environment, and pacification.

 During this period, the focus on children’s magazines also increased, in tandem with a strengthening use of cultural and religious symbols.
-Thus, for example, Muʾasasat al-Ashbāl wal-Zahrāt (Lion Cubs and Flowers Foundation), affiliated with the Fatah Movement, issued the Waʿd (Covenant) magazine, which covers various topics of interest to children, especially the understanding of Islam and its history.
+Thus, for example, Muʾasasat al-Ashbāl wal-Zahrāt (Lion Cubs and Flowers Foundation), affiliated with the Fatah Movement, issued the Waʿd (Covenant) magazine, which covers various topics of interest for children, especially the understanding of Islam and its history.
 The al-Fatḥ lil-Aṭfāl (Fatah for Children) magazine for children, affiliated with the Islamic Movement in the West Bank, was also published in this period, with the goal of familiarizing Palestinian children with their homeland (Czernitskyi HaBiniat 16).

 Summary